gabriellett/jQuery-password-complexity-widget/README.md

 					message: "At least one special letter (!$%@#)",
 					regex: "^(?=.*[!$%@#]+).+$"},
 				minLength: {
-					message: "At least 8 characters"
+					message: "At least 8 characters",
 					regex: ".{8,}$"}
 			}
 		});